KotlinMania/klang/docs/klang/15-from-c-to-klang.md

-From C To KLang — In‑Place, Heap‑Native Rules (Authoritative)
+From C To KLang — In-Place, Heap-Native Rules (Authoritative)
 ============================================================

 Purpose
-- Capture the exact, C‑driven rules we follow so every engineer can build and review this system without losing intent.
+- Capture the exact, C-driven rules we follow so every engineer can build and review this system without losing intent.
 - All memory lives in GlobalHeap.
 No persistent Kotlin arrays.
 Variables exist in place, accessed by typed loads/stores.

-Non‑Negotiables
+- This is **pure Kotlin multiplatform**, not cinterop.
+We replicate C semantics exactly in idiomatic Kotlin.

+Non-Negotiables
 - Heap is the single universe.
-Long‑lived state must never bounce through Kotlin arrays.
+Long-lived state must never bounce through Kotlin arrays.
-- In‑place operations only: shifts, scalar updates, string/memory ops, etc. Must touch GlobalHeap directly.
+- In-place operations only: shifts, scalar updates, string/memory ops, etc. Must touch GlobalHeap directly.
 - Alignment and semantics follow the platform C ABI and libc behavior where applicable.
+- No raw Kotlin bitwise operators (shl/shr/ushr/and/or/xor) except within BitShiftEngine implementation.
+- No hard-coded masks (0xFF, 0xFFFF, etc.) — use BitShiftEngine.getMask(bits) for bit-width-safe masking.
+- C types prefixed with C_ (C_UInt128, C_Int128, etc.) map exactly to C types like __uint128 and __int128.

 1) Automatic Storage — KStack
 -----------------------------